Freeseer/freeseer/README.txt

 -------------------------------------------------------------------------

-Once you have the prerequisite components, build freeseer by changing directory into the freeseer directory (above src directory), and run:
+Once you have the prerequisite components you can run Freeseer using the following commands:
-    "mkdir build; cd build; cmake .."

-    NOTE: If you are running on windows you will need an additional option for cmake to work.
-You can run 'cmake -G "MinGW Makefiles" ..'

-This will compile the gui files.
-Once this completes, you can then:
-    "cd ../src"
-    "./freeseer-record"
+        "./freeseer-record"         This is the Freeseer mainapp

-This starts up the Freeseer recording tool GUI.
+        "./freeseer-config"         This is the Configuration tool
+        "./freeseer-talkeditor"     This is the Talk List editor

 If you would like to create packages, read PACKAGE.txt for instructions.